 5 of the Best Daily Vocal Exercises for Singers

-Vocal warm ups and exercises are key when you’re learning how to sing!
-Just like athletes stretch out their body and muscles before a big game, vocalists must warm up their singing voice before a performance or rehearsal.
+Vocal warm ups and exercises are key when you’re learning how to sing.
+Just like athletes stretch out their bodies and muscles before a big game, vocalists must warm up their singing voice before a performance or rehearsal.

-All it takes is 10 minutes with these five simple vocal warm ups to maintain a healthy voice.
-These vocal exercises will work for both beginning and advanced vocalists.
-Add them to your daily routine and you’ll be a pro at singing your favorite songs in no time!
+All it takes is 10 minutes with these five simple voice warm ups to maintain a healthy voice.
+When you warm up properly, you can sing for longer periods of time with less effort.
+These singing exercises will work for both beginning and advanced vocalists, so don’t hesitate to give them a try no matter where you are on your singing journey.
+Add these vocal warm ups to your daily routine and you’ll be a pro at singing your favorite songs in no time!

 5 Vocal Warm Ups for Singers